A 360-Degree Customer View: Personalizing the Consumer Journey

 - Build and deliver applications faster

-- Unite marketing, orders, inventory, pricing, promotion and customer records
+- Unite marketing, orders, inventory, pricing, promotion and customer records data

 - Streamline supply chain and reduce input costs